Hurricane Preparedness: Stay Ready, Stay Safe

 Evacuation

-Evacuation of the campus may be ordered by the Brevard County Emergency Management Division or depending on the severity of the storm, the College may evacuate the campus.
-The campus will remain closed until such time as all services have been restored and it has been deemed safe to reopen.
+Evacuation of the campus may be ordered by the Brevard County Emergency Management Division or depending on the severity of the storm, Burrell College and Florida Tech may evacuate the campus.
+The campus will remain closed until such time as all services have been restored, and it has been deemed safe to reopen.

 The Brevard County Authority that is tasked with disaster planning is the “Emergency Management and Communications Division” at 1746 Cedar Street in Rockledge.
 The phone number for the facility is 321-637-6670for information during disasters only, call 321-637-6674.